burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Replacing the keyword class with the word `typename` in the argument type declaration for a template class/function/method.

     ```cpp
-    template <typename> struct S{}
+    template <typename T> struct S{};
     ```

-2. Accessing type names through the scope of the class is the template argument.
+2. Accessing type names through the scope of the class from the template argument.
     ```cpp
     template <class T> struct S {
       typename T::SomeType a;
     }
     ```
-    Comment by B. Stroustrup *"In some cases, a smart compiler could guess, but in general, it's not possible"*.
+    Comment by B. Stroustrup *"In some cases, a smart compiler could guess, but in general, it's not possible."*.

 3. The `typename` keyword is required if the type name depends on the selected template parameter of the function or class.
     ```cpp